 - Materials: juxtaposing gouache, photos and transparency slides as whitewash/overlay hiding what is underneath

 Oman is a relatively peaceful country, proud of its cultural past and developing a tourist industry.
 Before the current Sultan Qaboos, the British controlled Oman and supported very cruel tyrants in their concern to protect their access to India and the Persian Gulf.
-Although lots of money was wasted by Sultan Qaboos who is lambasted in the book, there seems to be little political repression and Omani women have a lot of freedom.
+Money Rush lambasts the current Sultan Qaboos because he wasted lots of money early in his reign.
+But (from extensive on-line research) there seems to be little political repression and Omani women have a lot of freedom.
 The main concern is what will happen when Qaboos dies – he has no heir, nor has he groomed a clear successor, or set up a strong democratic system.

 - Shape dynamics:texture, curved like mosque and sea waves